 Smell the Coffee

 Years ago, I wrote a weekly marketing newsletter and always included a section called "Smell the Coffee," which was about things happening in my life—personal details about what my children were doing, stories of my brilliant grandchildren, loving husband, and occasionally our dog (Lulu) and cat (Abelgirk)—both pets have been gone a long time.
-I named the column "Smell the Coffee" (and our subsequent email newsletter for this site) because I love coffee.
+I named the column "Smell the Coffee" because I love coffee.
 It is important in my life.
 And drinking coffee to me symbolizes having a bit of time to myself, a happy existence and a rich and delicious life.

 Recipe for the Perfect Cup of Coffee